Key takeaways:

 Logistics

 According to the IoT in Logistics Market Research Report by Research and Markets, the global IoT in supply chain market is predicted to advance at a 13.2 percent CAGR from 2020 to 2030.
-The following supply chain divisions will benefit most from the ability to manage physical IoT devices remotely:
+The following supply chain divisions will benefit most from the ability to manage physical IoT remote control:

 Warehousing

 Forklifts, pallets, and other equipment can be tagged with sensors for easy locating.
-For condition monitoring, organizations can allocate sensors within a facility to track temperature, air quality, humidity, smoke, etc. Remote IoT system management usually requires one gateway per warehouse.
+For condition monitoring, organizations can allocate sensors within a facility to track temperature, air quality, humidity, smoke, etc. Remote IoT system management usually requires one gateway per warehouse and stable IoT remote device access so teams can check data without being there.

 Transportation